okmanideep/okmanideep.github.io/_posts/2022-04-01-understanding-composition-and-side-effects.md

 ---
 layout: post
 cover: false
-title: 'Understanding Composition and Side Effects'
+title: '[Draft] Understanding Composition and Side Effects'
 description: 'Important aspect to any framework that relies on functions is to understand when they are invoked.
 Read along to get a crystal clear understanding'
 date:   2022-04-01 18:00:00
 tags: jetpack compose android